quangkhuat1995/MercedesBenz-clone-with-SCSS/README.md

 # MercedesBenz-clone-with-SCSS
-A responsive clone page using scss
+A fully responsive clone page using scss
+Animation using AOS, Swipe JS
 Responsive in 3 breakpoints, mobile, tablet and desktop.
 Tested with Chrome